JamieMason/Unreadable/README.md

 All default values can be seen in [defaults.json](https://github.com/JamieMason/Asterisk/blob/master/defaults.json) but here are the key ones;

 #### remove_optional_closing_tags (false)
 Some element's closing tags can be omitted, resulting in a much smaller file.
-But, doing so can affect layout (http://jsfiddle.net/csswizardry/UMYZs/) so this disabled by default.
+But, doing so can affect layout (http://jsfiddle.net/csswizardry/UMYZs/) so this is disabled by default.

 #### .optional_closing_tags (String[])
 Omitting these element's closing tags is permitted, add/remove any you want to include/exclude as preferred.